 RELATED: Healthcare email marketing use cases

+Generally, the more a patient is involved in their health, the better health outcomes.
+And studies indicate that patient engagement through email improves patient outcomes.
 Researchers thought patient portals were the perfect communication solution for better patient engagement.
 But interest in portals has been low.

 HIPAA compliant email is better than a portal because it provides what patients want: easy access and interaction.